 Cross-path monitoring, blind spot monitoring, adaptive cruise control, lane departure warning and lane keeping are all available, but the Edge's true "killer app" is its new advanced park assist.
 Not only will your Edge help you enter and exit a parallel parking space, but it will now help you park conventionally as well.

 While Sync 3 was originally expected to debut with the new Edge, Ford announced recently that it will be a late-availability feature.

 The Edge is available in four trims: SE, SEL, Titanium, and Sport.
 All trims are available in either front- or all-wheel drive.
 SE, SEL and Titanium models can be optioned with either the four cylinder EcoBoost or the 3.5L, naturally aspirated V6.

 The Sport model is available exclusively with the twin-turbocharged 2.7L EcoBoost engine and has unique suspension and chassis tuning to maximize performance.

 Helping to keep families safe in the Edge are dual front, side and full-length side curtain airbags in addition to traction and stability control systems and a tire pressure monitoring system.

-As a mid-size, two-row crossover, the Edge faces competition from smaller five passenger 'utes like the Honda CR-V and Nissan Rogue while, at the other end of the spectrum, it is also cross-shoped against slightly larger vehicles like the Dodge Journey and Toyota Venza that seat seven.
-The Nissan Murano, Hyundai Santa Fe and Kia Sorento are perhaps the Edge's closest rivals in size and mission, however.
+As a mid-size, two-row crossover, the Edge faces competition from smaller five passenger 'utes like the Honda CR-V and Nissan Rogue while, at the other end of the spectrum, it is also cross-shopped against slightly larger vehicles like the Dodge Journey that seat seven.
+The Nissan Murano, Hyundai Santa Fe Sport and Kia Sorento are perhaps the Edge's closest rivals in size and mission, however.